TanguyAndreani/solutions/books/tgpl.markdown

 ## Chapter 1 - Tutorial

-Exercises for this chapter are on page 8 of the book.

 **Exercise 1.1**: Modify the echo program to also print `os.Args[0]`, the name of the command that invoked it.

 **Solution**: Just change `os.Args[1:]` to `os.Args[0:]` which can then be